 Inna’s work began in 2007 when she was 26, four years after her abortion.
 In a traditional and religious setting, sharing and being open is not her option.
 She knew that instead of getting the support she needed, she will face stigma and discrimination from her family and environment.
 So she decided to have an abortion.
 She had post-psychosomatic trauma after the abortion, which forced her to give up her study and focus on recovering by seeing psychiatry and having the treatment that made her broke and had a debt.

-However, after being open and got her mother support, Inna found her strength back.
-At the same time, she read an article that there are 2 million abortions a year in Indonesia.
+Sometime in 2007, she read an article that there are 2 million abortions a year in Indonesia.
 She was wondering what if 50% of them had a trauma just like she had before, the feeling to give up and die.
 Those women did not have a place to share the feeling.
 She started to write her story on her blog.
-She talked about her process of recovery of being guilt and feeling worthless on her blog.
+She talked about her process of recovery and disseminate information on safe abortion.
 She got lots of reactions from women who experience the same thing.
-Then she did research that the feeling, the trauma scientifically approved to be normal.
-Her story finally published as a book in 2008.
+Fueled only by social media, propelled the creation of Samsara, a feminist organization focus on women’s bodily autonomy and integrity.

 Several times involved in a toxic relationship since she was young, and often respond in a toxic behavior as well, it doesn’t make Inna realize that this is a pattern that was formed from her childhood.
 It was only in 2019 after following regular therapy that Inna realized that she was a product of a narcissistic mother.
 In early 2020, amid the COVID-19 pandemic, Inna experienced severe depression after discarded by her partner, Inna needed intensive help from a psychiatric hospital, following clinical therapy and coaching sessions to overcome depression and suicidal thoughts.
 Only to find out later that the depression she had been experiencing had turned out to be part of the narcissistic abuse she experienced from her ex-partner.